badiou/devops-azure-project1/README.md

     -var="admin_password=my_passwordSecret" \  # Replace "my_passwordSecret" with your custom password, or use the default value "B@diou2023"
     -var="counter=2" "solution.plan"  # Specify the number of virtual machines to create (in this example, 2)
 ```
 to generate a Terraform execution plan to update your infrastructure based on changes made to your configuration files, and save this plan to a file named solution.plan.
-This plan can then be reviewed before being applied to the actual infrastructure using the command `terraform apply`.
-If you wish to use the default parameters, you can omit specifying any of the variables.

 If you wish to use the default values for the variables, you can simply modify the default values in the vars.tf file
 `terraform apply "solution.plan"`

-7. Execute the command `terraform apply "solution.plan"` to apply the plan to your Azure infrastructure.
+1. Execute the command `terraform apply "solution.plan"` to apply the plan to your Azure infrastructure.

-8. To delete all the resources you have deployed, you can issue the command `terraform destroy`.
+2. To delete all the resources you have deployed, you can issue the command `terraform destroy`.

 ## Output
 9. Below, you will find the list of results obtained after executing certain commands: